CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

 	-   `shell`: if `True`, pass `cmdline` to shell, allowing the use of pipes, redirection and other features.
 Note that this works only with `cmdline`, not with `prog` and `args`.
-    -   `envvars`: a dict of environment variable values
+    -   `envvars`: a dict of environment variable values, added to or replacing values in the original environment.
+A value may reference other environment variables with `$VAR` or `${VAR}`, which is replaced by the value of `VAR`.
+A self-reference considers only the value in the original environment, whereas other references also consider the added or replaced values.
+A literal `$` is encoded as `$$`.
     -   `stdin`: the content of standard input (`str`)
     -   `file:FNAME`: the content of file FNAME (`str`)